How To Get A Tita To "Party"

 If you're not very approving of the crowd, or if there's someone who isn't from the group who joins the party and you're not really feeling that person, then it might require you more than a few drinks to become accepting and loving.
 And that's okay, as long as you have real friends around you to watch over you like guardian angels.

 Ultimately, it's the safe feeling of being around friends you love and trust, who will let you be yourself and just do whatever.
-In the end, despite the temptation to just buy drinks and head back to the hostel and spend a quiet night there, we all wanted a memorable night together, and it was in being open and up for the fun that made all the difference.
+In the end, despite the temptation to just buy drinks and head back to the room and spend a quiet night there, we all wanted a memorable night together, and it was in being open and up for the fun that made all the difference.